BeehiveForum/BeehiveForum/docs/readme.txt

 that are mathematically determined to be suitable based on your first choice.
 Watch this space for a fully fledged style editor.

-Note: Due to the new multi-forum capabilities of BeehiveForum 0.5+, there are now two locations where style sheets/images etc. are held.
+Note: Due to the new multi-forum capabilities of Beehive Forum 0.5+, there are now two locations where style sheets/images etc. are held.
 For styles which you wish to be globally available to all forums on your server, add/change the styles in the /styles subdirectory.
 For forum-specific styles, you will need to add/change the styles in